zchyde/brooklinebooksmith.com/_events/2016-08/becky-taylor-and-dena-taylor--tell-me-the-number-before-infinity-the-story-of-a-girl-with-a-quirky-mind-an-eccentric-family-and-oh-yes-a-disability.md

 ---
-title: '**Becky Taylor and Dena Taylor **,  *Tell Me the Number Before Infinity: The Story of a Girl with a Quirky Mind, an Eccentric Family, and Oh Yes, a Disability*'
+title: 'Becky Taylor and Dena Taylor - *Tell Me the Number Before Infinity: The Story of a Girl with a Quirky Mind, an Eccentric Family, and Oh Yes, a Disability*'
 published: true
 start_at: 2016-08-29T19:00:00.000Z
 image_path: